w3c/wai-curricula/content/designer/images-and-graphics.md

 Optional ideas to teach the learning outcomes:

 * Show examples of images and graphics that do not convey function or information, such as ornamental icons.
 Explain that they serve ornamental purposes as long as people can understand and interact with the user interface with or without such icons.
 Explain that deciding what is the images' role is a designers' responsibility, whereas coding the images so that they render with the appropriate role is a developers' responsibility.
-* Invite students to research how uveruse of decorative images can impact some users.
+* Invite students to research how overuse of decorative images can impact some users.
 For example, too many decorative images can create distractions and cognitive overload, as well as slow down loading times.

 #### Ideas to Assess Knowledge for Topic